Guardianship & Child Custody

 It is also possible for people other than biological parents to be the child’s guardian, either by a court order or under a will.

-To find out more about applying to become a guardian contact the lawyers and Leamon Roudette Law Group.
+To find out more about applying to become a guardian contact the lawyers at Sarah Leamon Law Group.